 The method for generating configuration cycles is host dependent.
-In x86 machines, special I/O ports are used.
+In x86 systems, special I/O ports are used.
 On other platforms, the PCI configuration space can be memory-mapped to certain address locations corresponding to the PCI host bridge in the host address domain.
 When a device configuration register is accessed by the processor, the request is routed to the PCI host bridge.
 The bridge then translates the access into proper configuration cycles on the bus.

 The PCI configuration space consists of up to six 32-bit base address registers for each device.
 These registers provide both size and data type information.
 System firmware assigns base addresses in the PCI address domain to these registers.